jrkerns/pylinac/docs/source/topics/image_metrics.rst

 ^^^^^^^^^^^^^^^^^

-The :class:`~pylinac.core.metrics.SizedDiskRegion` metric is the same as the :class:`~pylinac.core.metrics.SizedDiskLocator`, but instead of returning the location, it returns a
+The :class:`~pylinac.metrics.image.SizedDiskRegion` metric is the same as the :class:`~pylinac.metrics.image.SizedDiskLocator`, but instead of returning the location, it returns a
 `scikit-image regionprops <https://scikit-image.org/docs/stable/api/skimage.measure.html#skimage.measure.regionprops>`__ object that is the region of the disk.
 This allows one to then calculate things like the weighted centroid, area, etc.

-It also supports the same class methods as the :class:`~pylinac.core.metrics.SizedDiskLocator` metric.
+It also supports the same class methods as the :class:`~pylinac.metrics.image.SizedDiskLocator` metric.

 Global Sized Disk Locator
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. versionadded:: 3.17

-The :class:`~pylinac.core.metrics.GlobalSizedDiskLocator` metric is similar to the :class:`~pylinac.core.metrics.SizedDiskLocator` metric except that it searches the entire image for disks/BB, not just a small window.
+The :class:`~pylinac.metrics.image.GlobalSizedDiskLocator` metric is similar to the :class:`~pylinac.metrics.image.SizedDiskLocator` metric except that it searches the entire image for disks/BB, not just a small window.
 This is useful for finding the BB in images where the BB is not in the expected location or unknown.
 This is also efficient for finding BBs in images, even if the locations are known.